 Our state of safety can be wobbly if we’ve been raised in families that did not cultivate a sense of safety, where our bodies or emotions were not respected.
 Other significant life stressors can tax our system and move us out of a state of safety, including parenting.
 Interestingly, there is emerging research to suggest that becoming a parent has a profound effect on the aspects of the brain responsible for empathy, social engagement and self-regulation.
 This is true for adoptive parents and grandparents who are the primary parent, as well.
 If we have a history of early stress, these neural pathways can become strained making parenting much harder.
-Add to that the demand of raising a child who may be neurodivergent, or perhaps we are struggling with health problems, or we are responsible for caring for a complex family system with aging parents.
+What if we also are raising a child who is neurodivergent, or perhaps we are struggling with health problems, or we are responsible for caring for a complex family system with aging parents.
 Cultivating a sense of presence and being in a zen physiological state may feel unattainable.

-When our bodies cannot return to a state of safety and are chronically activated, we can struggle with chronic problems such as
+When our bodies struggle to return to a state of safety and are chronically activated, we can suffer chronic problems such as:

 - attentional problems

 - frequent emotional reactivity